AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 <br>Here is a simple code to illustrate how to apply these settings:
 ```
+//set to the series
 series.error()
             .valueErrorStroke('2 red .9')
             .xErrorStroke('4px green .4');

+//apply to the specific point
+{x: 94, value: 74, xError: '6', valueError: '4', valueErrorStroke: 'red', xErrorStroke: 'green'},
 ```

 <br>Look at the chart sample below and click on it to see it's javascript source.